 Snow geese, a relatively uncommon species on the north coast, have recently been seen in Tillamook area pastures.
 More birds should be coming in as storms further north develop.

 Substantial numbers of great egrets are now in Tillamook County, where they should be present in farm fields and along estuaries in the county through the winter months.
 These large white birds are easy to spot as they usually provide a strong contrast to their surroundings, and can often be seen foraging in close proximity to great blue herons.

 Jewell Meadows Wildlife Area

-Visitors are reminded that areas posted as “Wildlife Refuge” are closed to public entry and posted portions of the Beneke Tract are closed to entry during elk seasons including the general archery season.
-Consult the 2013 Big Game Regulations for additional information and exceptions.
+Visitors are reminded that areas posted as “Wildlife Refuge” are closed to public entry and posted portions of the Beneke Tract are closed to entry during elk seasons.
+Black-tailed deer hunting only is allowed on portions of the Beneke Tract during the general Western Oregon rifle deer season.
+Consult the 2014 Big Game Regulations for additional information and exceptions.
 Wildlife Area Parking Permits are now required on the wildlife area.